 Temple Tours and ‘Open Doors’ Days

-- 10.30am-11.30am Morning Guided Tour (which includes the WW1 Book of Remembrance ‘turning of the page’ ceremony at 11am).
+- 10.30am-11.30am ‘Remembrance’ Morning Guided Tour , which includes the WW1 Book of Remembrance ‘turning of the page’ ceremony at 11am.
 You can search names in the Book of Remembrance online here.

 - 14.00-16.00 Archives Workshop (an opportunity to explore or work in the Council Chamber / Library space, and to view items from the Temple Archives and Collections.
 You can search and view WCIA’s Digitised Collections here)

-- Self-Guided Tours are welcome any time between 10.30-3pm – just walk in, sign in and explore the spaces at your own pace.
-You may like to view WCIA’s Self-Guided Tour Booklet; and from November 2018 you’ll be able to download a tour onto your mobile phone (both also available from reception on arrival).
+- Self-Guided Tours are welcome any time between 10.30-3pm – walk in, sign in / let WCIA staff know you’re here, and explore the spaces at your own pace.
+Use WCIA’s Self-Guided Tour Booklet and Architectural Guide (downloadable above).

-WCIA ask visitors to contribute a suggested £10 donation, towards enabling us to continue offering public access to this iconic building and its inspiring stories.
+WCIA ask visitors to consider a suggested £10 donation, towards enabling us to continue offering public access to this iconic building and its inspiring stories.
+Timings and content can be adapted to suit the needs and interests of visiting groups – please let us know in advance.

 Organising a ‘Bespoke’ Group Visit / Workshop